Mongolian Gerbil Information

 Gnawing material to wear down the teeth

 Mongolian Gerbils have a very strong natural need to gnaw.
-This is because Gerbils are rodents and have growing incisors.
-It is therefore necessary for Gerbils that they can gnaw on something to wear out the teeth.
-If Gerbils have too few opportunities to wear the teeth, the teeth can become too long or grow crooked with all the consequences that entails.
+This is because Gerbils are rodents and have continuously growing incisors.
+It is therefore necessary for Gerbils to be able to gnaw on something to wear down their teeth.
+If Gerbils have too few opportunities to wear down their teeth, the teeth can become too long or grow crooked with all the consequences that entails.

-Gnawing wood is used by rodents to wear down their teeth.
-Because the teeth of rodents always grow, they need to be chewed regularly so that they do not become too long and grow crooked.
+Rodents use gnawing wood to wear down their teeth.
+Because rodents' teeth are always growing, they need to have something to gnaw on regularly so that they don't grow too long and crooked.

-Most Gerbils are very active at gnawing gnawing wood.
-However, it is a matter of taste and, on the other hand, a matter of need how much the animals gnaw on it.
-If a Gerbil has no need to gnaw because the teeth remain at a good length through the food, hay or other nibbles, he will gnaw less on gnawing wood.
-It is good to always offer natural gnawing wood so that the animals can always gnaw if they have a need to gnaw.
+Most Gerbils gnaw very actively on gnawing wood.
+However, it is a matter of taste and on the other hand a matter of need how much the animals gnaw on it.
+If a Gerbil has no need to gnaw because the teeth remain long due to the food, hay or other nibbles, he will gnaw less on gnawing wood.
+It is good to always offer natural gnawing wood so that the animals can always gnaw when they have a need to gnaw.

-If you notice that your Gerbil is eager to tackle the food, but then doesn't eat it, there may be something wrong with the teeth.
+If you notice that your Gerbil is very enthusiastic about the food, but then does not eat it, then there may be something wrong with the teeth.
 Drooling can also indicate dental problems.
-If you suspect that you have dental problems, it is best to contact your vet.
+If you suspect that there are dental problems, it is best to contact the vet.

 Reproduction of the Mongolian Gerbil

-Mongolian Gerbils are social animals, both parents take care of the young until they start to become independent from the 18th day.
+Mongolian Gerbils are social animals, both parents care for the young until they start to become independent from the 18th day.

-The female is willing (in rut) and ready to mate every 4 days.
-This will take approximately 12 hours.
+The female is willing (in heat) and ready to mate every 4 days.
+This lasts for about 12 hours.
 If a successful mating has taken place on these days, the young are born after about 24 days.

 The difference between males and females can be seen in the distance between the genital opening and the anus.
-This distance is greater in a male than in a female.
+In a male, this distance is greater than in a female.
 In addition, males have a visible scent gland on their abdomen.

 Gestation period : 15-18 days